 Steady-State Workouts

-Steady-state cardio is simply a cardio workout that requires continuous, steady effort.
+• Type of exercise: Steady-state cardio is simply a workout requiring continuous, steady effort.
 Once you reach your target speed or heart rate, you stay there for the duration of your workout.

 If physical activity is new to your lifestyle, steady-state walking workout might be a great place to start.
 It can help support weight loss efforts, increase endurance, and even improve your mood.
 And while it’s not as low-impact as, say, working out on an exercise bike, walking is fairly joint-friendly.